 As was normal for TV and film properties produced during the 1960s and 1970s, The Six Million Dollar Man spawned a number of tie-in novelizations.
 Authors Jay Barbree and Mike Jahn penned a handful of books, adapting the other two TV movies as well as assorted episodes of the television series.
 Jahn in particular has the distinction of writing more Steve Austin novels than even Martin Caidin himself, contributing four books under his own name and a fifth written under a pseudonym, Evan Ricards.

-In 1975, Warner Books was first to publish novels tying into the TV series, starting with novelizations of the second and third telefilms, The Solid-Gold Kidnapping and Wine, Women, and War.
+In 1975, Warner Books was first to publish novels tying into the TV series, starting with novelizations of the second and third telefilms, Wine, Women, and War and The Solid-Gold Kidnapping.
 Fans of the show know these TV movies present Austin as something of a James Bond-sort of secret agent, more so than would be the case with the weekly TV series.
 Then, they incorporated a paperback edition of Martin Caidin’s third Cyborg novel into their mix, to include a cover matching the template established by the first two books.
 After two more novelizations – this time of individual TV episodes, Cyborg IV would become the sixth and final paperback in the series.